Take A Kid Mountain Biking Day Toolkit

 Registration and additional information available now.

-Thanks again for hosting an event.
-And please remember to take pictures of your event, post them to IMBA's Facebook Page and send them to us at terry [dot] breheny [at] imba [dot] com.
+Take pictures of your event and post them to Facebook (don't forget to tag IMBA), Instagram (#TKMBD) and send them to us, at events [at] imba [dot] com.